 Judaism & Recovery: Jewish Alcohol & Drug Rehab

-Finding a Jewish rehab center is important for anybody of the Jewish faith struggling with addiction.
-Addiction affects everyone, regardless of race, religion, nationality, socioeconomic status or anything else, so it’s not surprising that Jewish communities have a problem with addiction and substance abuse just like any other.
-However, many people find it difficult to discuss, especially those in Jewish communities who are sometimes resistant to the idea that addiction impacts Jews.
-The good news is that things are changing in Jewish communities, and there are many Jewish alcohol and drug rehab centers that can help affected individuals overcome their addictions.
+Addiction can affect anyone, regardless of race, religion, nationality or socioeconomic status.
+Jewish communities have a problem with addiction and substance abuse just like any other.
+However, many people in Jewish communities are resistant to the idea that addiction is a problem.
+The good news is that things are changing.
+There are Jewish alcohol and drug rehab centers that can help people overcome their addictions.
 And many more rehabilitation centers offer 12-step programs for people of all faiths and spiritual backgrounds.

 Addiction in Jewish Communities